-Myself blind since childhood, have been singlehandedly working towards improving lives; directly/indirectly impacting millions through my unremitting and arduous efforts for the last 3 decades now!
-Apart from the services listed above, the other exclusive services offered by my various professional outfits include, Motivation Speaking, Life coaching, Leadership and Fitness Trainings, Employment of Disabled, D&I, exponentially growing Cornea Retrieval, creating Awareness via Project Fusion a platform that brings together people with and without disability to socially network, Empowering blind females & Trauma Counseling!
+I blind since childhood, have been singlehandedly working towards improving lives; directly/indirectly impacting millions through my unremitting and arduous efforts for the last 3 decades now!
+Apart from the services listed above, the other exclusive services offered by my various professional outfits include, Motivation Speaking, Life Coaching, Leadership and Fitness Training, Employment of Disabled, D&I, exponentially growing Cornea Retrieval, creating Awareness via Project Fusion a platform that brings together people with and without disability to socially network, Empowering blind females & Trauma Counseling!

-Some of the companies I have worked for are: Dr. Shroff’s Charity Eye Hospital, Katha, and The National Association for the Blind, P.P.
+Some of the companies I have worked for are: Dr Shroff’s Charity Eye Hospital, Katha, and The National Association for the Blind, P.P.
 Systems Pvt.
 Ltd. and Shushave Agriculture Farms Pvt.
-Ltd. I have worked in the capacity of Business Development manager, Marketing manager, Public Relations head, Patient Relations head, trainer, fund raiser and counselor.
+Ltd. I have worked in the capacity of Business Development Manager, Marketing Manager, Public Relations head, Patient Relations head, trainer, fundraiser and counsellor.

 I am the first visually impaired Aerobic instructor in the country and also am an outstanding motivational speaker.
-I conduct trainings to promote and facilitate Inclusion of people with disabilities in the corporate sector, as well as, provides consulting and trainings for Prevention of Sexual Harassment at Workplaces!
+I conduct training to promote and facilitate the inclusion of people with disabilities in the corporate sector, as well as, provide consulting and training for the Prevention of Sexual Harassment at Workplaces!

-Sales, fund raising and writing are my other areas of expertise.
-Reading traveling and networking are my passions.
+Sales, fundraising and writing are my other areas of expertise.
+Reading travelling and networking are my passions.

-My mission is to empower and mainstream persons with disability, to help restore eye sight via exponentially increasing Cornea Retrieval and to inspire everyone to live with Dignity!
+My mission is to empower and mainstream persons with disabilities, to help restore eyesight via exponentially increasing Cornea Retrieval and to inspire everyone to live with Dignity!

 My autobiography named ‘The Other Senses’ has been published by Roli Books.